Strategic timing of arrivals to a queueing system with scheduled customers: Scheduling under behavioural uncertainty

 In Section \ref{section:Nash}, we derived the equilibrium arrival distribution.
-A natural follow-up question is how the schedule influences the arrival distribution and, consequently, the social costs.
-To explore this, we first define the components of social costs.
-For simplicity, we assume that each component is evaluated under the equilibrium arrival distribution.
-Let $\mathbb{E}[W_m]$, where $m \in \{1, \ldots, M\}$, represent the expected waiting time of the $m-$th scheduled customer, and define

-as the total expected waiting time of scheduled customers.
-Additionally, minimising idle time is crucial across various industries because it directly impacts efficiency, productivity, and cost-effectiveness.
-Idle time represents wasted resources, whether it’s labour, equipment, or capital.
-During the COVID-19 pandemic, hospitals faced immense pressure to minimise idle time for medical staff and equipment while managing overwhelming patient loads.
-For instance, hospitals repurposed operating rooms and staff to handle ICU patients, reducing idle time for surgeons and anesthesiologists.
-We take into consideration the idle time as a cost, and let $E_I$ denote the server's expected idle time.
-The social cost is then defined as

-where $\gamma$ is a weight factor that reflects the relative importance of minimising waiting times (for both the scheduled and walk-in customers) versus maximising server utilisation.
+A natural follow-up question is how the scheduling policy influences this distribution, and what the optimal schedule is when both idle time and waiting time are taken into account.